ammansoomro/Word-Search-Puzzle-Solver/README.md

-# Word Search Puzzle Solver
+# WordSearchWizard: Word Search Puzzle Solver
 This repository contains a Python script for solving word search puzzles.
 Given a puzzle and a list of words to find, the script finds the positions of each word in the puzzle and returns a colored display of the puzzle with the found words highlighted.

 ## Installation